 A note on language and terminology

 The Commission respects diversity of all kinds.
 We acknowledge the significance of language.
 The use of particular words can be empowering or disempowering.
 We also acknowledge that the use of terminology is contested and can change over time.
-(Transgender Victoria has a useful list of definitions of words used in the community.)
+(The Victorian Government has an inclusive language guide.)